 So what was necessary to own this car?
 Well, a Sam's Club membership, for starters -- but you'd also need $100,000.
 The first member to log onto the Sam's Club Web site on Nov.
 12, 2008, could buy the car, and within 12 hours there was actually a taker.
 On top of the electric car, the owner also received round-trip airfare to Los Angeles to personally see the first production car driven off the assembly line, training at a local race track and shipping to get the car home.

-For lots more information about electric cars, hybrid cars and fuel-efficient technology, follow the links on the next page.
+For lots more information about electric cars, hybrid cars and fuel-efficient technology, follow the links below.

 - Fallon, Sean.
 "Sam's Club Selling $100k Electric Super Car Along With Gallon Jugs of Mayo."
 Gizmodo.com.
 Nov.
 3, 2008.
 (June 22, 2009) http://gizmodo.com/5075162/

 - Gordon, Jacob.
 "Hybrid Technologies."
 MSN Autos.
 (June 22, 2009) http://editorial.autos.msn.com/article.aspx?cp-documentid=440939